 We were married for a few months when we had "the talk" and after a tender time of prayer together we decided that we wouldn't prevent anymore.
 We had a lot of voices of wisdom and influence in our lives at that time that said we should wait at least five years before we started a family.
 That we were to grow together before we grew in numbers.
 We believed God would bless us in His time.

 30 negative pregnancy tests over the course of 30 months, and I was broken sitting in my bathroom taking another test to prove I wasn't pregnant again.
 I was shocked to see two lines.
-I actually said to Hedge "I think this test is broken" I had the hardest time believing I was finally pregnant.
+I actually said to JR "I think this test is broken" I had the hardest time believing I was finally pregnant.
 At 8 weeks I started having very heavy bleeding and of course it fell on a Friday night.
 I called in and the midwife said "oh your body is probably rejecting the baby, just come in on Monday and we can take a look."
 WHAT?!
 Who is that insensitive?!
-This lady, that's who...and I was a basket case.
+I was a basket case.
 I spent two days laying down and praying scripture over my womb.
-We went in first thing Monday morning and saw little Fitz do a head nod.
-Hedge and I burst into tears as we watched him move and saw his heart beat.
+We went in first thing Monday morning and saw our little baby do a head nod.
+JR and I burst into tears as we watched him move and saw his heart beat.
 Then we found out we lost a twin.
 Those emotions were so mixed.
 We didn't know we had another baby to lose.
 We were so grateful to have a baby still growing that we did not grieve the loss of that life at that time.

 My son was the most alert brown skinned, blue eyed precious package of 6 pounds that I couldn't wallow in what felt like failure to my own mind, I had to move on and be present with the overwhelming love that God was pouring over me.
 I was a mom.
 I wasn't afraid.
 It was as though the moment he was handed to me, I was handed some invisible grasp of passion towards motherhood.
 I knew that there are two sides to every decision with how to mother and knew what they were...options.
 I knew the best teacher was going to be the Holy Spirit.
 So I read little and trusted much.